It’s a question that confuses many people, can you eat the rind on brie?

 Brie is undoubtedly a delicious, creamy French cheese, but it does divide opinions when it comes to eating the rind.

-Let’s find out what the rind is actually made from, and see if that sways your opinion one way or the other!
+Let’s find out what the rind is made from, and see if that sways your opinion one way or the other!

 We typically associate mold with being green or blue or wet and slimy.